alwinpaul111/fake-photo-detector/README.md

 python predict.py image.jpg
 ```

-It prints a single score from `0` to `1`, where `1` means the image is likely a photo of a screen / recapture.
+It prints a single score from `0` to `1`, where `1` means the image is likely a photo of a screen / recapture

 ## Approach